Dr. Billy Kidd researched romantic relationships for 15 years. He held focus groups in various cities across the nation.

 What Happens During a Crazy-in-Love Romance

-At the beginning of the 21st century, psychologists discovered that the obsessive thinking part of in-love, go-crazy romance lasts 3 to18 months.
+At the beginning of the 21st century, psychologists discovered that the obsessive thinking part of in-love, go-crazy romance lasts no longer than 18 months.
 During that phase of a relationship, individuals are constantly focused on their partners.
 This is because their brain and body chemistry changes.
 This is somewhat similar to an obsessive-compulsive disorder.

 What this means is one's brain and body chemistry causes a person to focus on one person out of all the available partners.
 This person is often called "The One."

 Now a person does not have to ask if he or she thinks if they are in love, or what is love?
 A person is obsessed with this person.
-But everyone’s biological processes change and rebalance, and the feeling of obsessive, crazy-in-love passion always passes.
+But everyone’s biological processes change and rebalance.
+That causes the feeling of obsessive, crazy-in-love passion to end.
 Then some partners move into the second phase of in-love romance.
 Others feel like their partner is suddenly a stranger.

 The Second Phase of In-Love Romance